basho/basho_docs/source/languages/en/riak/dev/using/conflict-resolution/csharp.md

 resolution|Conflict Resolution]], we strongly recommend adopting a conflict resolution strategy that requires applications to resolve siblings according to use-case-specific criteria.
-Here, we'll provide a brief guide to conflict resolution using the official [Riak Ruby client](https://github.com/basho/riak-csharp-client).
+Here, we'll provide a brief guide to conflict resolution using the official [Riak .NET client](https://github.com/basho/riak-csharp-client).

-## How the Ruby Client Handles Conflict Resolution
+## How the .NET Client Handles Conflict Resolution

-In the official Ruby client, every Riak object has a `siblings` property that provides access to a list of that object's sibling values.
+In the official .NET client, every Riak object has a `siblings` property that provides access to a list of that object's sibling values.
 If there are no siblings, that property will return an array with only one item.
 Here's an example of an object with siblings: